Top 10 Most Influential and Important German Music Artists of the 21st Century

 Simply put, Dieter Bohlen (ex-Modern Talking) is the head behind two extremely successful talent search shows: the German editions of American Idol and America's Got Talent.
 He writes and produces the winners' entire material as well as several other hits by popular artists, such as Andrea Berg or Yvonne Catterfeld.

-Kollegah Felix Antoine Blume, better known by his stage name Kollegah, is a German rapper of Canadian descent born on August 3, 1984.
-He is widely credited with helping popularize multisyllabic rhyming and doubletime rapping in German hip hop... read more
+Felix Antoine Blume, better known by his stage name Kollegah, is a German rapper of Canadian descent born on August 3, 1984.
+He is widely credited with helping popularize multisyllabic rhyming and doubletime rapping in German hip hop.... read more

 Kollegah's unusually great rapping skills brought the center of attention to multisyllabic rhyming schemes, witty wordplay, and the ability to use double-time rap.
 Before that, it was more important for German rappers to create a dark tone.
 After Kollegah's breakthrough in the early 2010s, being a good rapper meant having techniques almost as good as Kollegah.
 Other newer rappers noted for doing this include Farid Bang, SpongeBozz, and Majoe, among others.

 In the early 21st century, Sido was one of the first German hardcore rappers.
-Alongside Bushido, he is frequently cited as an artist who helped bring German hip hop... read more
+Alongside Bushido, he is frequently cited as an artist who helped bring German hip hop into... read more

 Next to Bushido, it was Sido who brought German hip-hop to mainstream attention.
 However, unlike Bushido, who made gangster rap that was widely copied, Sido was initially known for crass, crude, and politically incorrect humor with perfect delivery, much like Eminem on the Slim Shady LP.

-Wir Sind Helden Wir sind Helden is a German alternative pop band consisting of married couple Judith Holofernes (vocals, guitar) and Pola Roy (drums), as well as Jean-Michel Tourette (keyboard, guitar) and Mark Tavassol (bass, guitar), that formed in 2000... read more
+Wir sind Helden is a German alternative pop band that formed in 2000.
+The group includes married couple Judith Holofernes on vocals and guitar and Pola Roy on drums, along with Jean-Michel Tourette on keyboard and guitar and Mark Tavassol on bass and guitar.
+The band gained widespread popularity in Germany... read more

 Wir sind Helden's unlikely career opened the market for female-fronted German-language bands in the mid-2000s.
 This included such hugely successful artists as Silbermond, Juli, and Christina Stürmer and her band.